jbock-java/jbock/README.md

 ### Basic usage

-Annotate an abstract class with `@CommandLineArguments`.
+Annotate an `abstract` class with `@CommandLineArguments`.
-The annotation processor will consider all abstract methods that have an empty argument list.
+In this class, each `abstract` method <em>must</em> have an empty argument list.
-For these methods, only three types of return types are allowed:
+Only three different return types are allowed for any such method:

 * A method that returns `boolean` declares a flag.
 * A method that returns `List<String>` declares a repeatable argument.